hoanglocth/drawit-drawio/readme.txt

 1. Selecting a diagam to edit from the WordPress text editor

 == Changelog ==

+= 1.0.4 =
+* Updated error messages to be more clear/useful

 = 1.0.3 =
 * Minor aesthetics